 Although Waterford hosted Ireland’s first-ever St Patrick’s Day parade in 1903, the St Patrick’s Day Festival Waterford has much more on offer than its parade.

 Take in sweeping festival views from the comfort of a river cruise, pick up a new skill at the Celtic Knotwork workshop or admire the talent showcased at the Irish Dancing Booley House Trad Show.
-Younger visitors will be drawn to the City Centre Fairground and the Wobbly Circus, while those keen on history can explore the county’s heritage on one of the walking tours over the four-day celebration.
+Younger visitors will be drawn to the City Centre Fairground and the Wobbly Circus, while those keen on history can explore the county’s heritage on one of the walking tours over the five-day celebration.

-If you have little ones, bring them along to the Great Duck Dash on March 15, and cheer on your selected champion as a family.
+If you have little ones, bring them along to the Great Duck Dash on March 14, and cheer on your selected champion as a family.

 For the devout (and those who love climbing hills), climbing Croagh Patrick is a St Patrick’s Day rite of passage.
 Every year, hundreds of people climb Westport’s holy mountain, where St Patrick is said to have fasted at the summit for 40 days.
 It’s a challenging climb but the views from the top are spectacular, with all of Clew Bay spread out before you.